twilio/workshop/docs/callin.rst

 We'll start by working on our hold music.
 Wouldn't it be cool if we could tell users where they were in the queue, how long they've been there, or even the average wait time for their queue?
-Twilio exposes `all these parameters`_ when invoking your application's waiting logic via HTTP, so you can pass it along in your dynamic TwiML!
+Twilio exposes `all these parameters`_ when invoking your application's waiting logic via HTTP so that you can pass it along in your dynamic TwiML!

 .. code-block:: python